Marcobc-exe/memory-game/README.md

 # Memory Game
-Welcome to the memory game documentation.
-I hope you have enjoyed the game, if you haven't played it yet I leave the link
+Welcome to the Memory Game Documentation.
+I hope you have enjoyed the game, if you haven't played it yet I leave the link here:
 <https://marcobc-exe.github.io/memory-game/>

 ### Get started